Guerin Emig: What's this about the Big 12 raiding the Pac-12?

 I understand that previous rounds of realignment have rendered maps about as useful as rotary phones.
 And yet there are cases where you can’t but wonder about geographic feasibility.

 Adding schools in southern California and the Pacific Northwest to a conference with West Virginia?
-It’s 2,694 miles from Morgantown, W.V., to Eugene, Ore.
+It’s 2,694 miles from Morgantown, West Virginia, to Eugene, Oregon.

 You’re going to ask West Virginia AD Shane Lyons to send his non-revenue-producing teams playing baseball, soccer and tennis to Oregon?
 When he’s still getting used to the idea of sending those teams to Baylor?